 Australian jockey Bill Pyers went to a Paris Court today (Tuesday) to appeal against the decision which sent him to prison a month ago.

-Australian jockey Bill Pyers went to a Paris Court today (Tuesday) to appeal against the decision which sent him to prison a month ago.
+Background: Australian jockey Bill Pyers went to a Paris Court today (Tuesday) to appeal against the decision which sent him to prison a month ago.
 The verdict of the court will be given tomorrow.